GavrieliYovel/Core-Team-Final-Assignment/README.md

-## User Interaction With Growth API
+### User Interaction With Growth API
-An end user has a couple of options regarding the experiments page:
+An end user has a number of options regarding the experiments page:
-1. Add new experiment
+1. **C**reate experiment
-2. Manage experiment
+2. **R**ead experiment (all or by type)
+3. **U**pdate experiment
+4. **D**elete experiment
+5. Run experiment
+6. Decalre goal
+7. Get call/variant count
+8. Get experiment statistics

 No matter what he chooses, the IAM team has to check whether he is authorized.
 If he isn't, than his access denied.
 Otherwise he has access to growth api.

 ## Dependencies
 * IAM - when login through IAM, the user receives token
-* Growth -
+* Growth - all the business logic of the system.
+We export all their methods.

 ## Flow